caltechlibrary/py-cli-template/README.md

 ## Authors and history

-> _In this section, list the authors and contributors to your software project.
-Adding additional notes here about the history of the project can make it more interesting and compelling.
+> _In this section, list the authors and contributors to this software project.
+Adding additional notes here about the history of the software and the overall project can make it more interesting and compelling.
 This is also a place where you can acknowledge other contributions to the work and the use of other people's software or tools._

 ## Acknowledgments